lclh813/DB_EDA/README.md

 # Database Creation and Exploratory Analysis
+## Notice
+It is possible that GitHub fails to display Jupyter Notebooks.
+Should such circumstances arise, please refer to ***Part 4.
+Steps*** listed below for code samples.

 ## Part 1.
 Objective
 There are two datasets to be merged and analyzed altogether with the purpose to help figure out what kind of fruits should be replenished together to further improve retail efficiency in restocking.